 Researchers at the University of Queensland in Australia are preparing for the world's first test flight of a hypersonic "scramjet" engine they believe could one day allow commercial airline passengers to fly at a speed of Mach 8.
 In the Oct.
 25 test from the Woomera launch range, two of the prototype engines called "Hyshot" will be launched as conventional rockets - riding on Terrier-Orion Mk70 boosters to an altitude of 196 miles before falling back to Earth, Aerospace Daily ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Australia readies for scramjet engine's first test flight".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Australia readies for scramjet engine's first test flight".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.